 Wednesday, May 31, 2023

 Young lad in his twenties was going in later that day for 5 1/2 years.
 His father came over to indicate his presence at the usual table under the veranda.
-The day before the dad had revealed the matter during the course of detailing his own history with the justice system here.
-In his case man had been sentenced to hang.
-After a six month process of appeals and $79k legal fees provided by his brother, the chap escaped the noose.
+The day before the dad had revealed the matter during the course of detailing his own history with the justice system.
+In his case there had been a sentence to hang.
+After six months of appeals and $79k legal fees provided by his brother, the noose was escaped.
 Six months on death row, how was that endured? how did he cope?
-Unfortunately, only blanks came back; there was little to say.
-Don’t think too much, one of the common standbys among the Malays, was offered.
-Otherwise prayer and exercise.
-(Earlier the fellow had been far from observant.)
-The man's own dad had stood by him throughout, as had the wife and all the other siblings.
+Unfortunately, only blanks came back.
+There was little to say.
+Don’t think too much, was one of the standbys among the Malays.
+Otherwise prayer & exercise.
+The man's own dad had stood by him, as had the wife and all the other siblings.
 The mother was dead by then.
-One thing was he didn’t want the children brought in for visits; that was too much.
-The man said he couldn’t cry, if he was heard right.
+One thing was he hadn’t wanted the children brought in for visits; that was too much.
+If he was heard right, man said he couldn’t cry.
 Perhaps he didn’t want the children to set him off.
-The partner and friend, close friend who was looked upon as an abang, elder brother had his sentence carried out.
-When it came down to it, for defence the pair had blamed each other; the evidence supporting this particular man.
+The partner and friend, close friend who was looked upon as an abang, elder brother, had his sentence carried out.
+When it came down to it, for defence the pair had blamed each other.
 Luck in his favour, he said.
 The son was indeed a chip off the old block.
-Carbon copy, dad said; meaning the physical characteristics.
+Carbon copy, dad said.
 Coming up to the table, the strong resemblance was clear.
-Busy texting on his phone, the lad gave only a brief look.
+Busy texting on his phone, only a brief look was raised.
 He had been in before, dad said.
 Dad too had been in a number of times, apart from the last occasion.
-Dad had taken a second wife over in Batam.
-His sons knew, but not his daughters.
+A second wife had been taken by dad over in Batam.
+Known to the sons, but not the daughters.
 The first wife also didn't know.
 The reported screaming and dragging out confirmed earlier reports.
-There had been pills offered for settling nerves, which the man had declined.
-The young lad later went to his bike parked along the side fence of the market and rode off alone, presumably not to the prison just yet.
-Married and fathered a child; the earlier sentence had also been for possession and dealing.
-Twenty years ago when the senior had been sentenced to capital punishment, he had been in his thirties; not much older than his boy now.
+There had been pills offered for settling nerves, which had been declined.
+The young lad later went to his bike parked along the side fence of the market and rode off, presumably not to the prison just yet.
+Married and fathered a child.
+The earlier sentence had also been for possession & dealing.
+Twenty years ago when the senior had been sentenced he had been in his thirties; not much older than his boy now.
 Dope both cases.
-Singapore's position on it in the current liberalisation in so many jurisdictions complicated matters now.
+Singapore's position on it in the current liberalisation complicated matters now.
 Chap had been told about Ronald Ryan in Melbourne back in the mid-60s.
-Five or six weeks ago the man had popped up out of the scrum at the market, helloes progressing to fist bumps and eventually chat.
-Only friends knew of his history, even twenty years later.
-Now for some unknown reason, the white guy was included.
-The worry of course was the quantity next time for the lad.
+Five or six weeks ago the chap had popped up out of the scrum at the market, helloes progressing to fist bumps and eventual chat.
+Many friends didn’t know his history, even twenty years later.
+Now for some unknown reason the white guy was bought into confidence.
+The quantity next time was the worry, of course, for the lad.

 No comments: